 The full intro is here on Charles Bernstein's blog.

 I've re-read an essay John Yau published in American Poetry Review back in 1994 (vol. 23, no. 2, p.
 45).
 He begins by quoting and playing off of someone else's assertion that we are all of us "an us of others."
-It is a claim that Yau finds "deeply disturbing," a claim about what he calls this "utopian vision"--that we're all on the outside.
-He discerns this mode--really an aesthetic-rhetorical trick, a having of cake and eating it--as Poundian and it for him is the key to what's wrong with Poundian critics.
+It is a claim that Yau finds "deeply disturbing," a claim about what he calls this "utopian vision" — that we're all on the outside.
+He discerns this mode as Poundian and his view is that it is the key to what's wrong with Poundian critics.

 This leads Yau to Pound's Chinese-influenced book of poems, Cathay, and much of the rest of Yau's essay for APR is implicitly a criticism of Pound's orientalist premises and practice.
 Here is his point in a nutshell: "Pound's aesthetics are based on the idea that anything and anyone can be appropriated."

 Now at the time of Yau's essay Weinberger had edited and published an anthology of American poetry since 1950, with a subtitle "Innovators & Outsiders."
 Yau is very critical of its contents.
 He lists, for example, a great many poets born between 1943 and January 1946 who should have been included.
 Yau is blunt.
 Of the 35 poets in all, five are women and two are African American.
 "As to other Others," Yau says, "forget it."
 "The demographic complexity of the United States," Weinberger had written, "is reflected in the work itself, rather than the police-blotter profiles of the poets."
 To which Yau acidly replies: "I suppose 'police-blotter' is supposed to throw a scare into anyone who might wish to look deeper."